Inslee updates list of essential businesses, workers for stay-home order to stem spread of coronavirus

 The governor is expected to soon extend the order.

-Inslee Tuesday evening also waived post-retirement work restrictions for some people with state employee pensions.
-The move is aimed at allowing workers with needed experience – such health care or law enforcement – to fill essential jobs.
+Inslee on Tuesday evening also waived post-retirement work restrictions for some people with state employee pensions.
+The move is aimed at allowing workers with needed experience — such health care or law enforcement — to fill essential jobs.

 The move also allows employees in essential jobs who are close to retirement to stay in their positions, according to the news release.
 That waiver can be found here.